jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 | War sword     | 1H       | 1D8         | 9/7     | M    | M     | Bleed, Impale                   | 2   | 6/10  | 175 SP |
 | Zweihänder    | 2H       | 2D6+1       | 12/11   | H    | L     | Bleed, Impale, Sunder           | 3   | 6/12  | 475 SP |

+## Close Combat Weapon Modifications

+The following is a list of modifications that a qualified weaponsmith could make to Close Combat weaponry.
+These modifications are not simple and generally take a great deal of time and money.
+There is always risk to the integrity of the weapon, and a single slip of the weaponsmith’s hand could mean a broken blade or weakened haft.

 The Close Combat Weapon Modifications table shows the names of these modifications, how long they typically take, what sort of weapons may be modified